🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 1. Determine Your Investing Approach

-Most people will need to decide whether they want a hands-on approach to investing or whether they’d like to outsource their wealth building to some sort of financial advisor.
+Most people will need to decide whether they want a hands-on approach to investing or whether they’d like to outsource their wealth building to some sort of financial professional, or service.

-2. Decide How Much you Will Invest in Stocks
+2. Decide How Much You Want to Invest in Stocks

-Fortunately, it’s much easier to invest these days, even if you only have a few bucks at a time.
+Fortunately, it’s fairly easy to start investing even with relatively little money.
 Many brokerage firms offer low or no trading fees or commissions, so you can make stock trades without worrying about investment fees eating into the money you decide to invest.

 For example, if you only have $50 available to invest and want to buy stock XYZ trading at $500 per share, fractional share investing allows you to buy 10% of XYZ for $50.